Andrew-M-C/go.jsonvalue/docs/en/05_marshal_unmarshal.md

 func Unmarshal(b []byte) (ret *V, err error)
 ```

-No matter whether error occurs, an un-nil `*jsonvalue.V` object will be returned.
-However, when the raw text is illegal, en error object will be returned, describing what error is.
-In this case, the `Type()` of the returned jsonvalue value will be `jsonvalue.NotExist`
+No matter whether an error occurs, a non-nil `*jsonvalue.V` object will be returned.
+However, when the raw text is illegal, an error object will be returned, describing what the error is.
+In this case, the `Type()` of the returned jsonvalue value will be `jsonvalue.NotExist`.

 ### 其他 Unmarshal 函数

-Practically, a raw JSON text will be given in format of `string` instead of `[]byte`.
-It will take a little time to do `string(b)` conversion.
-To save this copying time, you can use `string` version unmarshal function:
+Practically, a raw JSON text will be given in the format of `string` instead of `[]byte`.
+It will take a little time to do the `string(b)` conversion.
+To save this copying time, you can use the `string` version unmarshal function:

 ```go
 func UnmarshalString(s string) (ret *V, err error)
 ```

-Besides, if the correctness of given JSON text need no care about, or it is sure to be legal, we can simply ignore error and use functions below:
+Besides, if the correctness of the given JSON text needs no care about, or it is sure to be legal, we can simply ignore the error and use the functions below:

 ```go
 func MustUnmarshal(b []byte) *V func MustUnmarshalString(s string) *V
 ```

-As functions above, this two functions will definitely return a un-nil `jsonvalue.V`.
+As with the functions above, these two functions will definitely return a non-nil `jsonvalue.V`.

 ---

 ## Marshal Functions

-Serialization in jsonvalue is "marshal".
-Like unmarshal, four functions below are provided:
+Serialization in jsonvalue is called "marshal".
+Like unmarshal, the four functions below are provided:

 ```go
 func (v *V) Marshal          (opts ...Option) (b []byte, err error)